babashka/sci/CLJD_PORT.md

   reader resolves ::alias/kw at read time even in skipped branches and in #_ forms, so use fully qualified keywords when the alias is cljd-gated.

+- Analyzer, evaluator, load, deftype, ctx-store compile on cljd, zero dynamic warnings.
+Analyzer notes: host pass features are exactly
+  #{:cljd :cljd/clj-host :clj} (compiler.cljc host-load-input), emission is
+  #{:cljd}. macros/? does not resolve on the cljd host, use
+  `#?(:cljd ... :default (macros/? ...))` inside macro bodies instead (host read has :cljd so plain reader conditionals work there, unlike cljs).
+  `^objects` breaks cljd, use `^List` (also avoids aset/aget dynamic warnings).
+No object-array/array-map, use List/filled and hash-map. cljd catch-all is `(catch Object e)`.
+Non-record sci deftype on cljd returns nil from analyze-deftype* (needs a cljd arm, see tasks). utils/reset-meta!* + types/IResetMeta replace reset-meta! for sci types.

 ## Remaining (the bulk - revisit here)

 1. sci.lang - Var / Namespace / Type deftypes (heavy platform code).
 START